-- 1 Click the Start button and click Control Panel. - 2 In the Control Panel window, under Pick a Category, click Performance and Maintenance. - In the Performance and Maintenance window, click System. - In the System Properties screen, click the Hardware tab. - Click Device Manager. - In the Device Manager window, right-click the device for which the new driver was installed, and then click Properties. - Click the Drivers tab. - Click Roll Back Driver
+- 1 Click the Start button and click Control Panel. - 2 Under Pick a Category, click Performance and Maintenance. - 3 Click System. - 4 In the System Properties window, click the Hardware tab. - 5 Click Device Manager. - 6 Right-click the device for which the new driver was installed and click Properties. - 7 Click the Drivers tab. - Click Roll Back Driver.

-If Device Driver Rollback does not resolve the problem, then use System Restore (see page 78) to return your operating system to the operating state it was in before you installed the new driver.
+If Device Driver Rollback does not resolve the problem, then use System Restore (see "Using System Restore" on page 116) to return your computer to the operating state that existed before you installed the new driver.